TheresaLui/SelfHelpContent_v2/articles/microsoft.compute.cantrdpinsights/bfeservice-internal-css.md

 <properties
 pageTitle="BFE Service"
-description="BFE Service not running" infoBubbleText="Base Filtering Engine Service (BFE) is not running which may prevent RDP connectivity" service="microsoft.compute" resource="virtualmachines" authors="ram-kakani"
+description="BFE Service not running" infoBubbleText="Base Filtering Engine Service (BFE) is not running which may prevent RDP connectivity.
+See details on the right." service="microsoft.compute" resource="virtualmachines" authors="ram-kakani"